108 Steps to the End of Time

 We literally walk backward because as we chant mantra, the beads are always rolled backward with the fingers, toward the body rather than forward and away from the body.

-Most importantly, as we roll the beads, we enact the motion of walking backward through all 108 padas of the 27 nakshatras, unwinding or reversing the karmic conditioning they represent.
+As we roll the beads, we enact the motion of walking backward through all 108 padas of the 27 nakshatras, unwinding or reversing the karmic conditioning they represent.

 In one lifetime, we may take this walk with our malas thousands and thousands of times.
 In doing so, we slowly regain our freedom.